INDIANAPOLIS — Savannah Thompson knows now she should have taken her son and left.

 He was a sweet baby with a huge grin.
 She said Jaxson loved giving hugs and slobbery kisses to his family.

 It's obvious now, Thompson said, that she should have left Herring.
-Their relationship was tumultuous and sometime violent, she said, but she didn't believe he'd hurt Jaxson.
+Their relationship was tumultuous and sometimes violent, she said, but she didn't believe he'd hurt Jaxson.

 "What I want everyone to know is when you have domestic violence in a relationship and you just have a baby, that should be a red flag," Thompson said.
 "Don't love someone too much where you lose yourself in your mind.
 You know what needs to be done.
 You can't let that happen."

-Herring on Friday was being held in the Marion County Jail with bond set at $200,000, records show.
 Aggravated battery is a Level 1 felony that carries a maximum sentence of 40 years in prison if convicted.
-A jury trial has been scheduled for Dec.
+Herring's jury trial has been scheduled for Dec.
 8.

 The family has set up a GoFundMe to assist with funeral costs.